CamilaJaviera91/CamilaJaviera91-dbt-transformations-sql-mock/README.md

-# dbt transformations: sql mock data
+# DBT Transformations: SQL Mock Data

 ## ✅ How would you do it step by step?